ivan-kadyka/Dino.Runner/README.md

     }
 ```

-`EffectStartOptions`  Represents the options for applying  effects on start to a character, including the type of effect and its duration.
+`EffectOptions`  Represents the options for applying  effects on start to a character, including the type of effect and its duration.
 <details>
 <summary>More details </summary>
     /// <summary>
     /// Represents the options for applying effects to a character, including the type of effect and its duration.
     /// </summary>
-    public class EffectStartOptions
+    public class EffectOptions
     {
         /// <summary>
         /// Gets the type of effect to be applied to the character.